Foundation / Corporation

 National Fish and Wildlife Foundation (NFWF)

-Grants will target areas in U.S. coastal waters that have identified and prioritized derelict fishing gear reduction in state or regional plans, such as state marine debris action plans.
-Priority locations include the Florida Keys National Marine Sanctuary and other important habitat for sea turtles and marine mammals in coastal waters along the Southern District of Florida, the Gulf of Maine in areas that are identified as priority for northern right whales, Puget Sound in priority habitat for killer whales as referenced in management plans, in Hawaii within the borders of the Papahānaumokuākea Marine National Monument, and areas along Alaska that are important to marine mammals and have disposal access points through Dutch Harbor or Kodiak Harbor.
+Grants will target areas in U.S. coastal waters with a priority for areas that have been identified and prioritized for derelict fishing gear prevention, reduction, and gear technology innovation in state or regional plans, such as state marine debris action plans or as part of species or habitat conservation plans.
+Priority locations include, the Gulf of Maine in areas that are identified as priority for northern right whales, the Chesapeake Bay with targeted benefits to blue crab, the Puget Sound to benefit killer whales and Chinook salmon, and in Hawaii within the borders of the Papahānaumokuākea Marine National Monument.

 GrantWatch ID#: 154546

--Eligible applicants include nonprofit 501(c) organizations, state government agencies, local governments, municipal governments, Indian tribes, educational institutions, commercial (for profit) organizations, or unincorporated individuals.
+Eligible applicants include nonprofit 501(c) organizations, state or territorial government agencies, local governments, municipal governments, Indian tribes, educational institutions, commercial (for profit) organizations, or unincorporated individuals.